Joshua earned an MBA from USF and writes mostly about software and technology.

 Amazon's Percent Changes in Debt and Equity For 2017–2019

 Below is also a line graph giving a pictorial view of Amazon's historical debt to equity ratio.
 You may guess that the debt to equity ratio is going down.
 To make a clear prediction of the future annual ratios news about Amazon and quarterly financial statements would need to be followed to understand how Amazon may raise capital for future projects.

-To make a judgement on whether the debt equity ratio is too high or low for an industry a company can compare its ratio to its competitors.
-Below, Amazon's debt to equity ratio matched up against other e-commerce giants such as Walmart and Ebay.
+To make a judgment on whether the debt-equity ratio is too high or low for an industry a company can compare its ratio to its competitors.
+Below, Amazon's debt to equity ratio matched up against other e-commerce giants such as Walmart and eBay.

-Another type of benchmarking can be conducted by comparing to an industry average.
+Another type of benchmarking can be conducted by comparing it to an industry average.
 For instance, the miscellaneous retail average for the debt to equity ratio was 1.52 reported by readyratios.com.
-Amazon may use this metric as reason to decrease debt to align itself with the industry.
-Although, being the leader in ecommerce in this age, perhaps companies should be looking at Amazon's model.
+Amazon may use this metric as a reason to decrease debt to align itself with the industry.
+Although, being the leader in e-commerce in this age, perhaps companies should be looking at Amazon's model.